EnzoQuirino/discord-clone/README.md

 ## 🚀 Features

 - **Text Channels**: Create and interact in chat channels, styled to resemble Discord's design.
-- **Voice Channels**: Join voice channels (UI-only, without real functionality).
 - **Responsive Design**: The interface adjusts to different screen sizes, making it mobile-friendly.
-- **Server List**: Display and navigate through different servers, styled with sidebars similar to Discord's.
+- **Server List**: Display through different servers, styled with sidebars similar to Discord's.
-- **Channel Switching**: Easily switch between text and voice channels.

 ---